-Like so many other great athletes, such as basketball's Michael Jordan, and football's Walter Payton and Jerry Rice, to master his skill and profession, Michael Irvin first studied excellence in others and what made each of them great at their craft.
+Like so many other great athletes, such as basketball's Michael Jordan, and football's Walter Payton and Jerry Rice, to master his skill and profession, "Our Subject" first studied excellence in others and what made each of them great at their craft.
 He then worked harder than those around him to practice what he learned.
-This is how Irvin achieved excellence in his craft.
+This is how "Our Subject" achieved excellence in his craft.
 His approach is at the heart of creating strong, successful habits.
 And excellent habits breed happiness.

-Michael Irvin's approach is summed up in three steps:
+Our Subject's approach is summed up in three steps:

-- 1. Very early in his NFL career, Irvin asked himself, "Who is the best receiver in the NFL and who is the best defensive back in the NFL?"
+- Very early in his NFL career, he asked himself, "Who is the best receiver in the NFL and who is the best defensive back in the NFL?"
 His answer?
-Jerry Rice, Hall of Fame receiver of the San Francisco 49ers, was the best receiver ("God in cleats" as Irvin put it) and Daryl Green was the best defensive back. - 2.
-Irvin then studied the personal practice workouts of these two great players down to every detail.
+Jerry Rice, Hall of Fame receiver of the San Francisco 49ers, was the best receiver ("God in cleats" as others put it) and Daryl Green was the best defensive back. - 2.
+He then studied the personal practice workouts of these two great players down to every detail.
 But it wasn't enough to just know what the great ones did.
-Irvin's third step was what set Irvin apart from the pack and made him a Hall-of-Fame NFL player. - 3.
-Irvin then applied the information he learned about both Green's and Rice's daily workouts and Irvin started performing three workouts each day.
-Irvin's morning workout was an exact duplication of Daryl Green's workout.
+Our Subject's third step was what set him apart from the pack and made him a Hall-of-Fame NFL player. - 3.
+He then applied the information he learned about both Green's and Rice's daily workouts and he started performing three workouts each day.
+His morning workout was an exact duplication of Daryl Green's workout.
 His afternoon workout was an exact duplication of Jerry Rice's workout.
-And Irvin's evening workout was one Irvin developed for himself.
+And his evening workout was one he developed for himself.
 Three different workouts every day!